TRU ROCK REVIVAL

 From Classical to Rock, Guitarist/Songwriter Steve Hackett Explains

-Former Genesis lead guitarist and Rock and Roll Hall of Famer, Steve Hackett, takes a few moments to speak to us about life and his 2 new albums for 2021, "Under A Mediterranean Sky" and "Surrender of Silence."
+Former Genesis guitarist and Rock 'n Roll Hall of Famer, Steve Hackett, takes a few moments to speak to us about life and his 2 new albums for 2021, "Under A Mediterranean Sky" and "Surrender of Silence."

 By Kreig Marks, November 2021

 KM: Hi Steve.
 Congratulations on the new album, “Surrender of Silence”.
 I must have listened to the teaser you have on YouTube for ‘Held in the Shadows’ a dozen times already.
 From what I’ve heard from that little bit, it’s pretty damn good.
 It seems like it’s going to be more hard-edged than some of your past recordings.
 You dedicated the song to your wife, Jo.
 What does she think of the song?